Marchica: Distribution

 In the fall of 2021 the band had approached a number of record labels to sign and help with distribution, including Drag City, Matador, Sub Pop and Domino, but all declined.
-It wasn't only until Andalusian underground darlings Sweet Mary Records and Happy Place Records heard the unmastered cuts, when they decided to help produce a vinyl edition for release in Europe.
+It wasn't until Andalusian underground darlings Sweet Mary Records and Happy Place Records heard the unmastered cuts, when they decided to help produce a vinyl edition for release in Europe.
 Subsequently, Long Beach, California based label Shoreline Records also helped produce and distribute the American release of PED XING.
 A significant amount of money was also raised for the production from friends and family via online crowdfunding efforts.

+On September 29, 2023, Marchica released their first single from the forthcoming sophomore album titled, "Walter's Walk", which critics say is a great leap in character and sound, in comparison to their previous work.
+The single titled, "Tilted Whirl", is a "robust plea against political hypocrisy and the decadence of the West in a world where freedom of expression is a dangerous game, a portentous Sabbathian dart, of pop soul and psychedelic craftsmanship, to which the band's singer, Pete Marchica, produced the video for.
+Additional tracks on the record such as, "OCD SoundSystems", "Unknown Terrain", "Oil & Water", and "This Town", are said to have heavy Tom Verlaine and Neil Young influences, confirming them as one of the more interesting acts to emerge recently in Andalucía.

+On July 12, 2024, Marchica released the second single called "OCD Soundsystems" from their forthcoming album, along with a music video.
+Their second album was released two weeks later July 26, 2024, on Austrian Indie record label, "Mai Lei Bel."

 Reception

 Marchica's music has been described as the lyrics of Jonathan Richman and Mark E. Smith, with the music of Sebadoh and Neil Young.
 Upon the release of PED XING, Bob Nastanovich of Pavement stated, "Marchica is a clever lot.
 I have faith that when they are exposed that people will dig their action.”
 The Spanish online music outlet Woody Jagger put PED XING on its list of two dozen records you must hear in 2022.
 The band also does not limit their versatility when it comes to instrumentation, as is heard on the song Crystal Seas, which features obscure percussion, keyboards, and a viola.